sroecker/stpol/README.md

 >. ./setup.sh

-2. a simple test of the moudle can be used by running
+2. a simple test of the module can be used by running

->python $CMSSW_BASE/src/SingleTopPolarization/Analysis/python/stepMetrics.py file:/path/to/input.root
-where input.root is an AODSIM-level input file
+>python $CMSSW_BASE/src/SingleTopPolarization/Analysis/python/stepMetrics.py file:/path/to/input.root where input.root is an AODSIM-level input file